jackycleancode/ChatGptThreadGrouper/PRIVACY_POLICY.md

 ## Permissions Justification

-**Storage Permission:** Required to save your conversation groups and settings locally on your device.
+**Storage Permission:** Required to save your conversation groups, settings, and prompt library data locally on your device.

 **ActiveTab Permission:** Needed to access ChatGPT page content to identify conversation threads and inject our organization interface.

+**Tabs Permission:** Required for the prompt library feature to find existing ChatGPT tabs or create new ones, and to send prompts directly to ChatGPT.
+Also needed for popup communication with content scripts and multi-tab synchronization of settings and data.

 **Host Permissions (chatgpt.com, chat.openai.com):** Required because the extension only works on ChatGPT websites where conversation threads exist.